yohannes911/select2/doc/select2.md

 * one (thread) can `push` an object to the clipboard which then
 * can be `popped` (possibly by another thread)

-The clipboard follows the following protocol:
+The clipboard uses the following protocol:

 * after `pushing` an object no more object can be `pushed` till the current one is `popped`
 * also if an object is `popped` then no more object could be `popped` until a new one is `pushed` onto the clipboard